OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Create Database roles and Users Seeders
+	*	Sign Users in using SignInManager
 ]